 The Brno circuit is popular with fans, as the banked sides offer rather spectacular views; its varied elevation has also attracted many top international riders as it puts talent, skill and engineering to the test.
 The track is 5.4 kilometres in length with only six left and eight right corners, ensuring a competitive event.
 The longest straight, measured at 636 metres, is one of the shortest on the European circuit.
 Valentino Rossi currently holds the record for most poles (3) and most wins (5) for the Czech Republic MotoGP.

 Brno is an interesting and unique European city; make sure you enjoy some downtime exploring Brno’s galleries, museums, cafes and city squares.
-Register your interest now and we will contact you once tickets for the 2018 MotoGP Czech Republic become available.
+Enquire now and get your Czech Republic MotoGP tickets today.